polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-1.png)

-The squid button, will toggle more options for you, allowing you to search your emails, page back and forth, access your settings, etc - But by default, this button is hidden, to create as little _"cognitive noise"_ for you as possible.
+The squid button, will toggle more options for you, allowing you to search your emails, page back and forth, access your settings, etc - But by default, these choices are hidden, to create as little _"cognitive noise"_ for you as possible.

 ## Security is more than cryptography